-Being a Government Economist is not just about analysing data.
-As a Government Economic Service (GES) Fast Streamer you will be involved in important current issues, helping to shape government policy.
+As a GES Fast Streamer you will be involved in important current issues, helping to shape government policy.

 GES Economists operate across the whole UK Civil Service.
-On scheme you'll have the chance to develop your expertise through a number of postings.
+On this scheme you'll have the chance to develop your expertise through three job postings across government.
 GES Fast Streamers work in a broad range of areas such as macro-economic modelling, competition policy, international financial issues, labour market trends, taxation, housing benefits, local government finance, public health and criminal justice to name just some.
-You’ll also develop as a leader for the profession, helping to maximise the impact and influence of analysis within government.
+You'll also develop as a leader for the profession, helping to maximise the impact and influence of analysis within government.

 The work of GES Economists across government is diverse, taking in the full range of economic approaches, methods and applications.
 Your experiences on scheme will be equally diverse, with the opportunity of working in a wide range of government departments or agencies, and sometimes even overseas.

-- you need, or expect to have, a 2:1 degree, degree apprenticeship or higher or a post-graduate degree in an economic subject
+- You need to have, or expect to have, a first or upper second-class (2:1) degree (or international equivalent), or a degree apprenticeship or higher or a post-graduate degree in economics

-- for mixed degrees, at least 50% should be in economics
+- For joint degrees, at least 50% of the course modules should be in economics

-- Modules must have covered both micro and macroeconomics to qualify
+- You must have studied both micro and macroeconomics to qualify

 - If you graduated more than five years ago then you must have examples of how you have maintained your economic knowledge